entradas-analogicas-en-arduino

-Analog inputs work in a similar way to digital inputs, so in practice, the setup and final code are very similar.
+Analog inputs work in a similar way to digital inputs, so in practice the final setup and code are very similar.

 What is an analog input?

 Analog inputs work with analog signals.
-So first, we need to see what an analog signal is (and its differences from digital signals).
+So first we need to see what an analog signal is (and its differences from digital signals).

-An analog signal is a magnitude that can take any value within an interval –Vcc and +Vcc.
+An analog signal is a magnitude that can take any value within an interval –Vcc and + Vcc.
 For example, an analog voltage signal between 0V and 5V could be 2.72V, or 3.41V (or any other value with any number of decimals).

-In contrast, let’s remember that a theoretical digital voltage signal could only register two values, which we call LOW
+In contrast, recall that a theoretical digital voltage signal could only register two values, which we called LOW and HIGH (in the example, 0V or 5V).

-It is important to understand that in the real world, any voltage signal that we can measure will always be analog.
+It is important to understand that in the real world any voltage signal that we can measure will always be analog.
 A digital value is a concept, an abstraction.

-Well, analog inputs provide a measurement encoded in the form of a digital number (for example, from 0 to 255).
+Well, analog inputs provide a measurement encoded in the form of a digital number (for example from 0 to 255).

 Measurement Precision